voucherifyio/voucherify-openapi/docs/guides/implementation_blueprint/data-synchronization.md

 If the customer does not exist in Voucherify, they are created automatically in a request that includes the customer object.
 If the customer exists, their data will be upserted.
 In this case, the response also includes the `updated_at` object. <!-- these are objects, right? -->

-The following actions upsert customer data:
+The following actions <!-- or activities? --> upsert customer data:
 - order creation
 - voucher publication
 - validation <!-- IMO should be here-->